FRONTIERS

 Prior to her operating roles, Susan was a partner and led global acquisitions at Best Associates, a private equity firm with investments primarily in the education sector.
 She was part of the founding team and principal of ThinkEquity Partners, an investment banking boutique, where she led the education investment banking practice.
 She previously worked in investment banking at Merrill Lynch and corporate banking at Wachovia Bank.

 Susan earned her MBA from UNC Kenan-Flagler Business School and her BA from Duke University.
-She serves as a director on the boards of multiple fund portfolio companies, in addition to the board of Primo Water Corporation (NYSE: PRMW) and the Board of Advisors for UNC Kenan-Flagler Business School.
+She serves as a director on the boards of multiple fund portfolio companies, in addition to the board of Primo Brands Corporation (NYSE: PRMB) and the boards of UNC Kenan-Flagler Business School and Project Kitty Hawk.

 MORE